Flint water deal: 18,000 water lines replaced by end of 2019

 Jones, who like many Flint residents has used free, city-supplied bottled water and tap filters for months, tires of waiting for water quality to improve.
 Her tap water still was testing higher than normal for lead about six months ago, and she and some relatives are preparing to move, she said.

-"I don't feel safe, period, anymore," Jones, a Flint apartment resident, said by phone.
+"I don't feel safe, period, anymore," Jones, an apartment resident, said by phone.
 "I'm moving to Detroit ... before the end of the summer."

 But for the groups suing on behalf of Flint residents, it's a leap forward.